Healthcare in Northamptonshire: Primary care

 Two practices in the county were in Cambridgeshire and Peterborough Clinical Commissioning Group.
 The remaining 74 were in Northamptonshire CCG, including Lakeside Surgery, the biggest general practice in the National Health Service with 62 partners.
 The CCGs were replaced by integrated care systems in July 2022.

 Out-of-hours services are provided in the county by Integrated Care 24 Limited.

+In July 2024, Alliance Medical and Whites Traffic Management delivered and installed the Kings Heath Community Diagnostic Centre adjacent to Kings Heath General Practice.
+This location provides localised access to MRI, CT, and other diagnostic scans.

 Acute services

 Kettering General Hospital NHS Foundation Trust and Northampton General Hospital NHS Trust are the main acute providers in the county.

 Mental health and community services

 Mental health and community services are provided by Northamptonshire Healthcare NHS Foundation Trust, including community nursing and therapy services.

 Northamptonshire Healthcare NHS Foundation Trust in conjunction with the county council set up a new organisation, First for Wellbeing, in November 2015 to provide public health services including debt advice, smoking cessation and weight management.
 Badby Park is a specialist provider of care for people with long term conditions.